sentioxyz/docs/how-to-guides-by-examples/data-collection/submitting-event-logs.md

 To view the results of the submitted logs, see [view-and-search-event-logs.md](../visualize-results/view-and-search-event-logs.md "mention")

-{% hint style="info" %}
+> ℹ️
+>
-For more detailed information about how to submit logs in processor, refer to [logs-in-processor.md](../../developer-guides/sdk-guide/logs-in-processor.md "mention")
+> For more detailed information about how to submit logs in processor, refer to [logs-in-processor.md](../../developer-guides/sdk-guide/logs-in-processor.md "mention")

 For the definition, refer to [event-logs.md](../../references/concepts/data-types/event-logs.md "mention")
-{% endhint %}